 Importance of the Review / Background

 Stress urinary incontinence is losing urine when coughing, laughing, sneezing or exercising.
 It can be caused by changes to muscles and ligaments holding up the bladder.
 Mixed urinary incontinence is also losing urine when there is an urge to void as well as when coughing and laughing.
 Muscle-strengthening exercises can help, and there are surgical procedures to improve support or correct problems.
+A significant amount of a woman's and their family's income can be spent on management of stress urinary incontinence.
 Open retropubic colposuspension is an operation which involves lifting the tissues around the junction between the bladder and the urethra.

 Laparoscopic colposuspension allows for faster recovery compared to open colposuspension.
 Studies did not reveal a higher complication rate with open colposuspension compared with the other surgical techniques, although pelvic organ prolapse was found to be more common.
 Abnormal voiding was less common after open colposuspension compared to sling surgery.

 Limited information was available on the long term adverse events of open colposuspension and its effect on the quality of life.